ConduitIO/conduit/docs/design-documents/20221027-builtin-config-validation.md

       Name: "param",
       Type: sdk.ParameterTypeNumber,
       Validations: []sdk.Validation{
-        sdk.Validation{
-          Type: sdk.ValidationRequired,
-        },
-        sdk.Validation{
-          Type: sdk.ValidationGreaterThan,
-          Value: 0,
-        },
+        sdk.ValidationRequired{},
+        sdk.ValidationLessThan{Val:8},
       }
     }
   }
 ```

-2. Provide a function that takes the parameters' validations and validates them in the config function.
+3. Provide a function that takes the parameters' validations and validates them in the `Configure` function on the SDK.
-3. Generate connector configurations from a Go struct, which will give the ability to generate the connector's
+4. Generate connector configurations from a Go struct, which will give the ability to generate the connector's
    configurations from a Go struct, the struct would have field tags that specify validations, default value, and if
    a parameter is required.